CoreyOdonis/Technical-writing-on-Glasp.co/Technical writing on how to use Glasp/Glasp Technical Writting Article.md

 ## TABLE OF CONTENT
 - All you need to know anout Glasp
+- Purpose of this article
 - Overview of Glasp
-- Purpose of this article
 - How to sign up on Glasp
 - How to navigate through Glasp
 - How to create your own highlight
 - How to share and export highlights to other platforms
 - Conclusion
-- Citations
+- Resources